The 7 Habits of Highly Effective Sleepers: Wake Up Refreshed And Recharged

 Bedding choices further play a significant role in enhancing sleep quality.

-Evidence suggests that materials which regulate heat and moisture can enhance during sleep, reducing disruptions caused by overheating or discomfort from dampness.
+Evidence suggests that materials which regulate heat and moisture can enhance comfort during sleep, reducing disruptions caused by overheating or discomfort from dampness.

 For instance, using breathable cotton sheets can help maintain an appropriate body temperature throughout the night.